himeshsingh31/python/README.md

 ---

 *"Every skilled programmer has a folder full of code they would never show anyone.
-This repository is simply mine in public."*
+This repository is simply mine in public."*😂😂